-Makrinitsa has been characterised as the village of the "nobles", due to the large number of mansions found in the village.
-It is also referrred to as the"Balcony of Pelion", thanks to the breathtaking views of Volos from the village square, 600m below.
+Makrinitsa has been characterised as the village of the "nobles", as it has a large number of mansions.
+It's also referred to as the "Balcony of Pelion", as it enjoys breathtaking views of Volos from the village square.
 There is an excellent taverna here which serves good quality food including local dishes of spetsofai, fasolada (bean soup) and giouvetsi (beef with pasta baked in the oven).